Child Protection Policy

 As an employer we comply with the “Disqualification under the childcare act 2006” guidance issued in February 2015.

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required with a briefing every year.
 Separate training is provided to all new staff on appointment.
 Policies and procedures are provided to new staff prior to their induction and they staff are required to sign to say they have read these.
-The DSL will attend annual training to enable them to fulfil their role.
+The DSL will attend training at least every other year to enable them to fulfil their role.

 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.

 Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
 If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact Children’s Social Care and if appropriate the police.
 If the DSL is not available or there are immediate concerns, the staff member will refer directly to Children’s Social Care and the police if appropriate.

 N.B.
 The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police, although the DSL should also be made aware.

 - We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the ‘Information Sharing Advice for Practitioners’ (DfE 2015) guidance

 - Information will only be shared with agencies who we have a statutory duty to share with or individuals within the school who ‘need to know’.

 - All staff are aware that they cannot promise a child to keep a disclosure confidential.